-Jacques: Racing for the American dream
+Jacques: My dad raced for the American dream

 Growing up, I didn’t realize my dad’s sports car was out of the ordinary.
 What I most remember is being scared of the engine’s roar.

 As I got older, however, I learned that not everyone’s dad builds a car from scratch.

 With Detroit’s North American International Auto Show in full swing, I’m reminded of this car and the dream it once held for my dad.